pypr/compyle/examples/README.rst

 As discussed in the section on Elementwise operations, different backends need to do different things with arrays.
 With OpenCL/CUDA one needs to send the array to the device.
-This is transparently managed by the ``pysph.cpy.array.Array`` class.
+This is transparently managed by the ``compyle.array.Array`` class.
 It is easiest to use this transparently with the ``wrap`` convenience function as below::

   x = np.linspace(0, 1, 1000)/1000